Deepam-Rai/Notes/Graph_Theory/Theorems.md

 $$[Proved!]$$

-> Hold for multigraph also.
+> Holds for multigraph also.

 >**Corollary 6.2: A connected graph $G$ contains an Eulerian trail iff exactly two vertices of $G$ has odd degree.
 Furthermore, each Eulerian trail of $G$ begins at one of these odd vertices and ends at the other.**